In-Service Training Course Descriptions

 2 credits

-This course has been designed to provide both the public safety investigator and the uniform officer with proven techniques that will assist in obtaining information critical to any investigation.
-This includes; street stops, traffic stops, violation, misdemeanor and felony investigations.
-This class will begin with victim interviews, neighborhood checks, informant interviews, developing witnesses and end with the criminal interrogation.
-Participants will learn & develop proven skills through a series of lectures and classroom exercises.
-Topics include: neurolinguistic programming; development of rapport; truth versus deception; legal issues pertinent to interviews; video taping, written and oral statements; developing a game plan; multiple suspect investigations.
+This 35-hour course is designed to provide both the public safety investigator and the uniformed officer with techniques that will assist in obtaining information critical to any investigation to include street stops, traffic stops, violation, misdemeanor and felony investigations.
+Participants will learn and develop proven skills through a series of lectures and classroom exercises.
+The class begins with victim interviews, neighborhood checks, informant interviews, developing witnesses and ends with the criminal interrogation.
+Instructional areas include interpreting body language, how to communicate effectively, advanced methods of neurolinguistics; assess and critique recorded interviews, and courtroom testimony.

 1 credit

-This course prepares the NYS DCJS certified general topics instructor in the history of chemical sprays, selection, safety, effectiveness, hand held personal delivery systems, methods of carry, operational guidelines, in-custody deaths, case studies and decontamination.
+This is a MPTC approved and DCJS certified 16-hour course that prepares students to instruct topics related to the use of oleoresin capsicum (OC) aerosol restraint.
+Instructional areas include the history of chemical sprays, selection, safety, and effectiveness of chemical sprays, hand held personal delivery systems, methods of carry, operational guidelines, in-custody death, case studies, decontamination, and deployment and control tactics/empty-hand techniques.
 The course includes both classroom instruction and practical exercises.
-Student exposure to OC at the instructor level is mandated.
+Student exposure to Oleoresin Capsicum at the instructor level is mandated.

 4.5 credits